hcde440/ice-4-LuffyWesley/README.md

 # ICE #4: Sensors, Displays, and MQTT
-I am using the following topics for the server:
+I am using the following topics for the MQTT server:
 1. Treasure/Goku
 2. Treasure/switch
 3. Treasure/tempHum